TIBCOSoftware/snappydata/docs/install/setting_up_cluster_on_amazon_web_services.md

 12. Download the required SnappyData distribution (.tar.gz) into this EC2 instance.
 You can find the latest SnappyData Community Edition (OSS) release [here](https://github.com/snappydatainc/snappydata/releases/latest).

-    * When we make the SnappyData AMI available on AWS in future, it'll have the distribution pre-installed.
-In that case, you can jump to step 15.
+    * When we make the SnappyData AMI available on AWS in future, it will have the distribution pre-installed.
+In that case, you can jump to [step 15](#15step).

 13. Extract the tarball to /opt/snappydata/.